GasimoCodes/CineBlend/docs/manual/Advanced/Making Custom Virtual Cameras.md

 #### Properties and FinalProperties
 - `Properties`: Holds the camera's initial, unprocessed state
-- `FinalProperties`: Returns the final camera state after all modules have processed it
+- `FinalProperties`: Returns the processed camera state
+- `ProcessProperties`: Processes this camera properties and copies them to the `FinalProperties`
   - Should apply all modules sequentially to the initial properties
   - Requested by CineblendMaster during blends or when this camera is active/previewed.

 #### Modules
 - Dictionary of camera modules indexed by their Type